High Representative for Bosnia and Herzegovina: The "Bonn Powers" of the OHR

+History

 Fusion with the EUSR post

 Between 2002 and 2011, the high representative also served as the European Union special representative to Bosnia and Herzegovina.

 Under Christian Schwarz-Schilling, the OHR seemed to soften its invasiveness, thanks to pressures from the Council of Europe and a growing EU involvement.
 The number of OHR legislative initiatives and of dismissed officials lowered.

 On 27 February 2008, the PIC decided to end the high representative's mandate on 30 June 2008.
 The EU decision to shut down the OHR by June 2007 unexpectedly aroused disappointment and concern in the Bosnian population, NGOs, and politicians.

 However, since the PIC February 2008 review, it was decided to extend that mandate indefinitely until a set of positive benchmarks have been fulfilled.

 The "double hatting" between EUSR and OHR was discontinued in 2011, when the EU representative post was fused between the EUSR and the head of the EU delegation.

+Resignation of Christian Schmidt

+On 11 May 2026, Christian Schmidt announced his resignation as High Representative, with a new representative planning to be appointed by 14 July.
+This came after the U.S. demanded Schmidt's immediate resignation, away from a previous agreement where he would stay in his post until elections in October.
+His term ended on 1 July 2026, and was succeeded by International Supervisor for Brčko and Principal Deputy High Representative Louis J. Crishock as acting High Representative.

+The U.S. has presented Italian ambassador Antonio Zanardi Landi as its preferred candidate.
+France, Britain, and Germany, meanwhile, have mostly supported René Troccaz, France's special envoy for the Western Balkans, as their candidate.
+European officials reportedly believe that U.S. manoeuvring is related to an attempt to secure a contract for the $1 billion Southern Interconnection gas pipeline, meant to connect Bosnia's energy supply to Europe, for AAFS Infrastructure and Energy, a company personally connected to Donald Trump.
+Officials further believe that if Landi assumes the position of High Representative he may take actions in support of the pipeline, such as by transferring nationally owned land in Republika Srpska to the government of the entity.
+Landi has unofficially promised to not overturn decrees from previous High Representatives, not make substantial actions without consulting the PIC, use the Bonn powers as a last resort, and not unilaterally dissolve the OHR.